smitelli/cosmodoc/src/content/topics/view-centering/index.md

 }
 ```

-This is effectively the same as the code in the regular {{< lookup/cref MovePlayer >}}, including the test against {{< lookup/cref playerMomentumNorth >}} which has no purpose here -- its value is forced to zero for the entire time the player is riding on the scooter.
+This is effectively the same as the code in the regular {{< lookup/cref MovePlayer >}}, including the test against {{< lookup/cref playerRecoilLeft >}} which has no purpose here -- its value is forced to zero for the entire time the player is riding on the scooter.

 ## Platform Movement